 API access

-Full REST API on all plans; no platform caps
+Full REST API on paid plans

 Via Developer Platform; can be rate-limited

-For paid users only; rate-limited (starts at 60 calls/minute on Core plan)
+For paid users only; rate-limited by tier

 Webhooks